 2) -Writing things one likes and one is passionate about not only helps oneself but for others and that remains in his memory as something POSITIVE.

-So before saying it I have a poor memory because I think that after reading this and you and I know that this is wrong.
+So before saying it, I have a poor memory because I think that after reading this and you and I know that this is wrong.

-Here is a reference in interesting images.
+Here is a reference to intriguing images.